intel/QAT_Engine/docs/config_options.md

     This flag is valid only on 4xxx(QAT gen 4 devices) as the support is not available for earlier generations of QAT devices (e.g. c62x, dh895xxcc, etc.)

+--disable-qat_hw_sm3/--enable-qat_hw_sm3
+    Disable/Enable Intel(R) QAT Hardware SM3 acceleration (disabled by default).
+    This flag is valid only on 4xxx(QAT gen 4 devices) as the support is not available for earlier generations of QAT devices (e.g. c62x, dh895xxcc, etc.)

 --disable-qat_hw_chachapoly/--enable-qat_hw_chachapoly
     Disable/Enable Intel(R) QAT Hardware CHACHA20-POLY1305 acceleration (disabled by default).
     This flag is valid only on 4xxx(QAT gen 4 devices) as the support is not available